troyhacks/MoonLight/docs/gettingstarted/installation.md

         * Safari: Empty cache: Menu Develop (enable if not visible in the Safari Menu) / empty caches (Command Option E)

         * More info: [how to hard refresh your browser and clear cache](https://fabricdigital.co.nz/blog/how-to-hard-refresh-your-browser-and-clear-cache)

-   * The device will show in 'Captive portal' mode.
-Alternatively you can close the captive portal and show it in a browser using [http://4.3.2.1](http://4.3.2.1)

 **Step 3**: Enter your local **WiFi network credentials** and hostname: